 What is a BPHM Degree?

-The program targets health care professionals who hold an associate's degree and national certification in one of the four identified health care fields, but who require a bachelor’s degree to advance in management and leadership roles within their careers.
-The online program offers a comprehensive and well-designed curriculum to help students develop their foundational knowledge, and strengthen those skills that are essential in today's competitive and ever-evolving health care environment.
-These skills include analytical reasoning, critical thinking, effective communication, leadership, effective resource management, problem solving, and teamwork.
+The online program helps students develop foundational knowledge and strengthen skills that are essential in today's competitive and ever-evolving health care environment.
+These include analytical reasoning, critical thinking, effective communication, leadership, effective resource management, problem solving, and teamwork.

 How long will it take me to complete this program?